fluiddyn/transonic/README.rst

 - :code:`TRANSONIC_COMPILE_JIT` can be set to false to disable the compilation of jited functions.
 This can be useful for unittests.

+- :code:`TRANSONIC_BACKEND` to choose between the supported backends, i.e. now only "pythran"!
+The "cython" and "numba" backends should soon work!

 A short tour of Transonic syntaxes
 -------------------------------------